syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 Since the [`RangeColumnSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/RangeColumnSeries-class.html) requires two Y values for a point, your data should contain high and low values.
 High and low value specifies the maximum and minimum range of the point.

-* [`highValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/highValueMapper.html) - field in the data source, which is considered as high value for the data points.
+* [`highValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/highValueMapper.html) - Field in the data source, which is considered as high value for the data points.
-* [`lowValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/lowValueMapper.html) - field in the data source, which is considered as low value for the data points.
+* [`lowValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/lowValueMapper.html) - Field in the data source, which is considered as low value for the data points.

 {% highlight dart %}